antndlcrx/antndlcrx.github.io/_posts/2025-07-07-programme.md

 Here, we examine **classic tests**, including Turing-style probes, to assess basic language understanding.
 Next, we cover **benchmarks for generalization and robustness**.
 The session ends with **metrics for real-world performance and reliability**, teaching how to measure model behavior on downstream tasks and in production scenarios.

 ### 4) Safety and Fairness in LLMs
-Participants will learn **bias detection and mitigation techniques**, from dataset debiasing to counterfactual augmentation.
-We then explore **alignment strategies**, such as instruction tuning and RLHF, that steer models toward desired behaviors.
+Participants will learn **bias detection and mitigation techniques**.
+We explore **alignment strategies**, such as instruction tuning and RLHF, that steer models toward desired behaviors.
 The module wraps up with a discussion of **ethical and societal considerations**, highlighting best practices for responsible deployment.

 ## What You Will Gain